-- Keeps our members informed and involved about lake issues and events.
+Keep our members informed and involved in lake issues and events.

-- Takes direct action and advocates on lake, shoreline and property issues.
+Take direct action and advocacy on lake, shoreline, and property issues.

-- Provides legislative representation and interacts with local and state officials.
+Provide legislative representation and interaction with local and state officials.

-- Supports and coordinates outreach and research on lake issues with farmers, government officials and communities.
+Support and coordinate outreach and research on lake issues with farmers, government officials and communities.